 AB testing 101

 AB testing is easy to understand and hard to master.
 The concept is easy: Form a hypothesis about something in your system and test your current implementation against a treatment.
 But you can easily get lost in a sea of definitions and poorly set up tests and hard to interpret results.
 They will not give you a clear winner but only numbers you cannot make sense of.
-Let's walk through an example together and I will tell you the bare minimum you need to know about AB testing when you are a product or tech person.
+Let's walk through an example together and we will cover the bare minimum you need to know about AB testing when you are a product or engineering person.
 You probably will not learn anything new as a data scientist.

 Contacts: Example with all definitions